colinallin/colinallin/README.md

 - 👋 Hi, I’m @colinallin
-- 👀 I’m interested building innovative solutions for real-world problems.
+- 👀 I’m interested in building innovative solutions for real-world problems.
 - 🌱 I’m currently learning svelte.
 - 💞️ I’m looking to collaborate on all sorts of projects.
 - 📫 How to reach me: colinallen08@gmail.com